edzabrensky/rshell/README.md

 ------------------
 <h1>About this project
 ------------------
 This is a command shell written in c++.
 It can execute commands located in /bin/.
 The user must have /bin/ in their directory to properly execute commands.
 The exit function for this is "exit".
+By using rShell, you can have access to Unix commands in a C++ environment.

 -----------------
 <h2> Installation